jacquesnewman/CS261Assignment2/README.md

 # CS261 Example project

+_See http://demo_front.johannesmp.com/ for a demo of the code in this repo running._

 This repo demonstrates what your CS261 Project might look like.

 - The `Client` directory is intended to be hosted statically on your nginx load balancer